otto-de/api-guidelines/topics/quality-standard.md

 ### Uniform product

-* present to the outside as one uniform product
+* our API endpoints are developed by heterogeneous and independent functional teams, but we strive to maintain homogeneity to the outside

 ### Free of security flaws